JoshuaLelon/Pytorch-Tutorial/pytorchtut.md

     Should be getting closer to 0...
     ----------------------------------------

 <a id='seven'></a>

-# 7)  Making Our Epochs Only Use A Subset Of The Data (i.e. a "batch")
+# 7)  Making Our Epochs Only Use A Subset Of The Data (i.e. a "minibatch")

 Links:
 - https://discuss.pytorch.org/t/zero-grad-optimizer-or-net/1887 - good discussion on pytorch forums